Are you looking for an easier way to summarise all the stuff in your ABPI learning materials?

-Mind maps help you summarise KEY FACTS QUICKLY and to see how they fit into the “big picture”.
+Mind maps help you summarise KEY FACTS QUICKLY so you see how they fit into the “big picture”.
 They help you understand how the pieces fit together.
-And, as we all know, if we understand something, we're more able to remember it.
+And, as we all know, if we understand something, we’re more able to remember it.

 Ready to boost your memory, along with your confidence?

 “Using the mind maps has allowed me to finally grasp what had been complex topics.
 For the first time since studying for the ABPI, I’ve been able to understand the topics.
 Thank you for a great resource.”